Belem27/Belem27/README.md

-- 👋 Hi, I’m @Belem27
+- 👋 Hi, I’m @Belem27.
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning web development
+- 🌱 I’m interested in telecommunications and technologies.
 - 💞️ I’m looking to collaborate on web and mobile app dev.
-- 📫 How to reach me at anytime
+- 📫 You can reach me at anytime.

 <!---
 Belem27/Belem27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.